-We're not talking one off night.
-This is about those truly bad performances that destroy someone's career.
-Whether it's because of bad lip syncing, a wardrobe malfunction or personal meltdown, there have been some terrible performances in recent history, ones that caused irrepairable damage to an artists' career.
+We're not talking one-offs - this is about those genuinely bad performances that tanked someone's career.
+Whether it's because of bad lip-syncing, a wardrobe malfunction, or personal meltdown, some terrible performances have majorly disserviced an artist's career.

-Let's take a look at some of the most unbelievably bad performances that just about ended it all for the people on stage.
+Let's take a look at the most unbelievably bad performances that just about ended it all for the people on stage.

-"It’s like working with smoke and mirrors, nobody knew what was going on for a long time," actual backup singer Linda Rocco later said of the incident.
+"It’s like working with smoke and mirrors, nobody knew what was going on for a long time," the group's backup singer, Linda Rocco, later said of the incident.

 Rob Pilatus and Fab Morvan, the faces of the duo, attempted a genuine comeback a few years later but were unsuccessful.

-Ashlee Simpson, sister of pop star Jessica Simpson, had just begun to get her own music career off the ground when she landed a prize spot as a musical guest on Saturday Night Live in 2004.
-"Pieces Of Me," Tthe first song of the buzzed-about performance, went well enough.
-But when Simpson took the stage for her second song began, the backing track for the first song, "Pieces Of Me," began to play instead.
+Ashlee Simpson, sister of pop star Jessica Simpson, had begun to get her own music career off the ground when she landed a prized spot as a musical guest on Saturday Night Live in 2004.
+"Pieces Of Me," the first song of the buzzed-about performance, went well enough.
+But when Simpson took the stage for her second song, the backing track for the first song, "Pieces Of Me," began to play instead.

 Stunned, Simpson performed a brief jig before running off stage.
 The show went to commercial a minute later.

-Folk singer Michelle Shocked derailed her career in 2013 after ranting about gay marriage on stage in San Francisco, California.
-The singer, whose own sexuality has been fairly ambiguous over the years, said that "when they stop Prop 8 and force priests at gunpoint to marry gays, it will be the downfall of civilization, and Jesus will come back."
+Folk singer Michelle Shocked derailed her career in 2013 after ranting about gay marriage on stage in San Francisco, CA. The singer, whose own sexuality has been fairly ambiguous over the years, said, "When they stop Prop 8 and force priests at gunpoint to marry [homosexual people], it will be the downfall of civilization, and Jesus will come back."